What is Dry Needling?

 Dry Needling is a technique used by physiotherapists to treat pain caused by muscle tension and/or nerves.
 It involves the placement of a needle into a trigger point.

-A trigger point is a point within the muscle that can be painful to touch and can produce significant pain around the area.
+A trigger point is a point within the muscle that can be painful to touch and produce pain around the area.
 These trigger points may be too deep to be treated by other treatment methods and by using needles, the treatment is far less painful.

 What type of problems can be treated?